 Practical exercises for the management of UAVs are held at the site, located on the outskirts of Kolomna.
 On the day of the visit to the Center, management of light wearable devices - BirdEye 400 (aka Zastava) and Grenade-2 - was practiced here.
 Starting from a rubber band - and soon the device disappears into the sky.
 Only here you understand the main advantage of this class UAV - stealth.
 The operator, sitting under the tent, does not look at the sky.
 In front of him is a control panel, which can be called a “laptop”, and all information about the location of the UAV is reflected on the screen.
 The operator only has to actively work with the stylus.
 When BirdEye descends to a small height and becomes visible, it can be confused with a bird of prey cutting circles in search of prey.
 Only the speed is clearly more avian.
 And now the landing command - the parachute opens, and the UAV lands, softening the impact on the ground with the help of an inflated airbag.

 Most of the UAVs used to supply the Russian army take off with the help of catapults and sit on a parachute.
 The exception is the Forpost UAV (manufactured under license by Israeli SEARCHER), which requires an airfield for take-off and landing.

-Of course, our army needs longer range UAVs, with b? more radius of action, with greater payload, with shock functions.
-Sooner or later they will be put into operation and will definitely arrive in Kolomna.
-They will learn to work with them here.
-But while there is an active study of the existing arsenal.
-The theme of military UAVs in Russia is clearly on the rise.
+Of course, our army needs longer-range UAVs, with a longer range, with a larger payload, and with shock functions.
+Sooner or later they will join the ranks and will definitely arrive in Kolomna.
+Here they will be taught to work with them.
+But while there is an active study of the available arsenal.
+The topic of military drones in Russia is clearly on the rise.